The Complete Guide to QR Code Sizes:

 QR Code Modules

 QR codes are grids of tiny squares called modules.
 More data means more modules, which means a larger code.
-Version 1 uses a 21×21 module grid, while Version 40 expands to 177×177 modules.
-Each module must be at least 2 mm in print for reliable scanning.
+Version 1 uses a 21×21 module grid; Version 40 expands to 177×177 modules.
+This grid size — the module count — sets the code’s physical dimensions, and each module should be at least 2 mm in print for reliable scanning.

 Versions & Capacity